cblevins/f20-cw-rec/_pages/schedule.md

 ~~**W., 11/25:** No Class, Thanksgiving Break~~

 **M., 11/30: Project Presentations**
 - Prepare a "Work in Progress" of your final project to present in class.
-You should give a *short* verbal overview of the topic, demo its format (ex. playing one minute of your podcast that you've recorded, a clip of a video, showing a page from your website, etc.), and discuss challenges or anything you would like feedback on from your classmates.
+You should give a *short* verbal overview of the topic, demo its format (ex. play a 30-second audio or video clip that you've produced, share your screen to show a page from your website, etc.), and discuss challenges or anything you would like feedback on from your classmates.

 **W., 12/2: Wrap Up**
 - TBD